thunderbug1/Clark/work_protocol-Alex.md

 	Reading about the Leap motion sensor and discussing about how the interface could work.
-Research of how to implement the inverse kinematics which is neccessary if the interface gives the target posiion for the robot arm.
+Research of how to implement the inverse kinematics which is neccessary if the interface gives the target position for the robot arm.
 	Considered different options:

 [OpenRave library](http://openrave.org/docs/latest_stable/)